Is an MBA Good for the Future?

 A future-proof program must combine a strong business foundation with deep, role-specific specializations in digital and AI-centric domains.
 The fastest-growing fields sit at the intersection of digital technology, data analytics, and AI—precisely where focused specializations give students a decisive edge over generic credentials.

-Altera Institute's Post Graduate Program in Applied Marketing illustrates this model.
-It has four interconnected career tracks, which include Growth Marketing, Product Management, eCommerce, and Brand, with AI tools embedded across every module.
-The curriculum is designed and taught by active practitioners from Amazon, Hindustan Unilever, Nestlé, Bain & Company, and Goldman Sachs, ensuring alignment with what companies are hiring for today.
+The Post Graduate Program in Applied Marketing at Altera Institute exemplifies this model.
+It consists of four related career paths, including Growth Marketing, Product Management, eCommerce, and Brand and has AI tools integrated in each of the modules.
+The curriculum is developed and delivered by active practitioners at Amazon, Hindustan Unilever, Nestle, Bain & Company, and Goldman Sachs, ensuring that students are taught what companies are currently hiring for.

 How Placement Data Shows Whether an MBA Is Future-Proof